ynbh/walker/README.md

 ## Why this project

 I built Walker to deepen my skills in Rust, networking, and concurrent I/O, while producing a practical CLI for link health checks.
-A write‑up of the approach and lessons learned is available in this [blog post](https://ynb.sh/posts/walker).